kkrypt0nn/centauri/CONTRIBUTING.md

 ## Create a GitHub [Issue](https://github.com/kkrypt0nn/centauri/issues) and **then** a pull request

 Start contributing by first [opening a new issue](https://github.com/kkrypt0nn/centauri/issues/new/choose).
-Once that is done, you can create a pull request for the issue.
+Once that is done, you can create a pull request for the issue if you already have a fix for it.

 ## License